ibm-watson-iot/iot-java/samples/iotfdeviceclient/java_cli_for_historian.rst

     json.addProperty("description", "Hello, I'm updated description");
     JsonObject response = this.apiClient.updateDeviceType("SampleDT", json);

-Refer to the Device Types section of the `IBM IoT Foundation API <https://docs.internetofthings.ibmcloud.com/swagger/v0002.html>`__ for more information about the Json format to be passed and the response.

 ----

 Device operations
 ----------------------------------------------------

 Applications can use device opertions to list, add, remove, view, update, view location and view management information of a device in Internet of Things Foundation.

+Refer to the Device section of the `IBM IoT Foundation API <https://docs.internetofthings.ibmcloud.com/swagger/v0002.html>`__ for information about the list of query parameters, the response model and code.

 Get Devices of a particular Device Type
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~